ChemAI-Lab/Math4Chem/website/_build/html/_sources/intro.md

 These must be submitted in person to the teaching assistant (monitor) by the end of the tutorial section in which they are due.
 Alternative submission: If you cannot submit in person, you may leave your work in the mailbox located in the main office, specifically in the Dr. Vargas-Hernandez folder.
 Ensure your name, student ID, and tutorial number are clearly written on the submission.
 3. Combined Math and Coding Exercises:

 For these exercises, you must complete both parts:
--   Coding Part: Email your code to decamara@mcmaster.ca, using the required file naming template: STUDENT_SURNAME_STUDENT_ID_QUIZ_NUMBER.
+-   Coding Part: Email your code to decamara@mcmaster.ca, using the required file naming template: STUDENT_SURNAME_STUDENT_ID_QUIZ_NUMBER.ipynb.
 -	Math Calculations Part: Submit your pencil and paper calculations in person during the tutorial session in which they are due.
 Alternatively, they may be left in the Dr. Vargas-Hernandez folder in the main office mailbox.

 Both parts must be submitted by the deadline for your work to be considered complete.

 ## Weekly Quizzes